-I am also required by UF regulation to give you the Student Learning Objective (the "SLO") for this class.
-After reading what was written for me, I am even more impressed with .... me!!!
+I am required by UF regulation to give you the Student Learning Objectives (the "SLO") for this class.
+After reading what was written for me, I am very impressed with me and what I cover in class!!!
 And, more seriously, following is the SLO: